mochiicakes/yours-db/README.md

 Strict TypeScript compiles with no errors and the production build succeeds.
 `schema.sql` parses against the real Postgres grammar (36 statements).
-Every screen was rendered server-side to catch crash-on-render bugs — onboarding in both its normal and saving states, settings with the rename field, the group action bar at zero, one and two selected rows — the sign-in screen, the table with all nine column types including an entirely empty row, the table with no columns at all, the row editor in both new and editing modes, the column manager, sheet settings and the theme picker.
+Every screen was rendered server-side to catch crash-on-render bugs.
+Onboarding in both its normal and saving states, settings with the rename field, the group action bar at zero, one and two selected rows.
+The sign-in screen, the table with all nine column types including an entirely empty row, the table with no columns at all, the row editor in both new and editing modes, the column manager, sheet settings and the theme picker.
 The value engine has